PiotrKaszuba/WaterAsAResourceExtended/README.md

 **Turns water into a finite resource in Factorio 2.0+**

 Offshore pumps now deplete the waterbodies they draw from.
-Waterbodies visually shrink as they're consumed, and water slowly regenerate over time.
+Waterbodies visually shrink as they're consumed, and water slowly regenerates over time.
 Research technologies to reduce water consumption, use waterfill to extend water sources, and manage your water supply strategically.

 ---